- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

 Can Jim Hagemann be Serious?

-Jim Hagemann may have come a long way from SAPGUI, but at the time he made this statement SAP’s customers hadn’t.
-Currently, over four years after his statement to PC World, almost every single user of SAP in the world still uses the SAPGUI, and not Fiori.
+Jim Hagemann may have come a long way from SAPGUI, but when he made this statement, SAP’s customers hadn’t.
+Currently, over four years after his statement to PC World, almost every single user of SAP in the world still uses SAPGUI and not Fiori.

-Therefore this seems to be an example of SAP declaring victory before the battle has occurred.
-Jim Hagemann made this statement at the around Fiori’s announcement.
+Therefore, this seems to be an example of SAP declaring victory before the battle occurred.
+Jim Hagemann made this statement around the time of Fiori’s announcement.
 He would have to have known that no one was using Fiori at this time and how far away anyone was from using Fiori.
 But his statement makes it sound like the old SAP GUI is a thing of the past, and customers have moved on to Fiori.